h2non/resizr/README.md

 - Supports image resize with crop calculus.
 - Supports JPEG, PNG and WEBP formats and conversion between them.
 - Automatic image rotation based on EXIF orientation metadata.
+- Default image placeholder in case of processing error.
 - Image fetching and resizing.
 - No cache.
 Build your cache layer in front of it.

 ## Upcoming features

-- Default image placeholder in case of error.
 - API token based authorization
 - gzip responses
 - CORS support